 4. Job Availability (Pro)

 Something that is important to consider when moving is the opportunity to be employed.
 In Idaho, there is an increase in jobs available.
-In most job types, there is a projected increaseOpens in a new tab. in employment opportunities.
-Some career types have incredibly high rates of employment needOpens in a new tab., such as office and administrative support, sales, food preparation and serving, and transportation.
+In most job types, there is a projected increase in employment opportunities.
+Some career types have incredibly high rates of employment need, such as office and administrative support, sales, food preparation and serving, and transportation.

-Another good thing that the Idaho state government has is an online job searchOpens in a new tab. engine for the entire state.
+Another good thing that the Idaho state government has is an online job search engine for the entire state.
 An individual just enters the job type they are looking for, the location they are looking in, and the distance a person is willing to travel.
 The website also offers links to find training opportunities, resources, and agencies within Idaho.

 5. Job Types (Con)